A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Introduction

-An approach to reduce the number of sensing required by the SUs and improve the system throughput is to try to optimize the inter-sensing interval by estimating the idle period and skip the sensing phase accordingly.
-The work in \cite{pei2007sensing} proposes a framework for calculating the optimal frame duration for SUs to maximize the throughput while keeping the collision probability to PUs within a limit for an exponential traffic model.
-Later \cite{senthilmurugan2017optimal} showed that PU traffic patterns can be best approximated with heavy tailed distributions and provided an optimal inter-sensing interval policy for HED traffic model.
-However, both these works were limited to developing a policy optimized for inter-sensing interval and were not dealing with the channel ordering for sensing and were dependent on apriori information of channel parameters.
-The requirement of PU traffic parameters for the optimally predicting inter-sensing interval severely limits the application of these algorithms to an IoT network.

-Until the recent work in \cite{raj2018spectrum}, the idea of jointly optimizing both inter-sensing interval and channel selection without assuming any apriori knowledge of the PU channel traffic was not exploited\footnote{We use the term \textit{residual OFF time} to denote the time period for which the PU channel stays idle once an SU senses it to be free.}.
-In \cite{raj2018spectrum}, a two-stage reinforcement learning method which combines the residual OFF time estimation and channel ordering without the knowledge of channel parameters is proposed in a single SU scenario.
-By using a parametric Bayesian learning method to estimate the residual OFF time, they were able to learn an inter-sensing interval policy and combine it with a channel ordering policy based on MAB concepts.
-However, applying this to an IoT network presents a few challenges.
-The channel ordering method in \cite{raj2018spectrum} cannot be trivially extended to multiuser scenario.
-It also assumes that the SU always has data to transmit and in an IoT network, this assumption does not hold true.
-Further, a classical parametric Bayesian approach is employed for learning the primary traffic; this limits its extension to new unseen traffic models.
-It also limits the performance of the method when actual traffic model differs substantially from the assumed model.
+In \cite{raj2018spectrum}, a two-stage reinforcement learning method which combines the PU idle time estimation and channel ordering without the knowledge of channel parameters is proposed in a single SU scenario.
+By using a parametric Bayesian learning method to estimate the residual OFF time, the proposed scheme was able to learn an inter-sensing interval policy and combine it with a channel ordering policy based on MAB concepts.
+When multiple SUs are present in the CRN, the SUs may coordinate with each other or they may operate independently; each approach has its own pros and cons.
+In the CRN literature, works have adopted both the approaches according to the requirement of the CRN.